F4LC0NN/F4LC0NN/README.md

 # Starting from scrath
 > _"To build a tower that is strong, you must start with a sturdy brick."_

-I don't who said that, this sentence summarizes exactly my thinking.
+I don't know who said that, this sentence summarizes exactly my thinking.
 Start from scratch, understand your basics better, and build one layer at a time.

 ## About me